LGBTQ+ Family Building

 In this case, insemination is performed and the sperm utilized can be provided from a friend, relative, or an anonymous donor through a sperm bank.

-Dr. Ghadir offers lesbian couples and individuals two primary fertility/pregnancy treatment options:
+Dr. Ghadir offers same sex couples and individuals two primary fertility/pregnancy treatment options:

 Artificial Insemination (IUI) with Donor Sperm (Intrauterine)